Charing Cross, Euston and Hampstead Railway: Construction, 1902–1907

 Tunnelling began in September 1903.
 Stations were provided with surface buildings designed by architect Leslie Green in the UERL house-style.
 This consisted of two-storey steel-framed buildings faced with red glazed terracotta blocks with wide semi-circular windows on the upper floor.
 Each station was provided with two or four lifts and an emergency spiral staircase in a separate shaft.

 While construction proceeded, the CCE&HR continued to submit bills to Parliament.
-The Charing Cross, Euston and Hampstead Railway Act, 1904, which received assent on 22 July 1904, granted permission to buy additional land for the station at Tottenham Court Road, for a new station at Mornington Crescent and for changes at Charing Cross.
-The Charing Cross, Euston and Hampstead Railway Act, 1905 received assent on 4 August 1905.
+The Charing Cross, Euston and Hampstead Railway Act 1904 (4 Edw.
+7. c. cx), which received assent on 22 July 1904, granted permission to buy additional land for the station at Tottenham Court Road, for a new station at Mornington Crescent and for changes at Charing Cross.
+The Charing Cross, Euston and Hampstead Railway Act 1905 (5 Edw.
+7. c. clxvii) received assent on 4 August 1905.
 It dealt mainly with the acquisition of the subsoil under part of the forecourt of the South Eastern Railway's Charing Cross station so that the CCE&HR's station could be excavated during the 3 months closure following the recent roof collapse.

 The sale of the building land at North End to conservationists to form the Hampstead Heath extension in 1904, meant a reduction in the number of residents who might use the station there.
 Work continued below ground at a reduced pace, and the platform tunnels and some passenger circulation tunnels were excavated, but North End station was abandoned in 1906 before the lift and stair shafts were dug and before a surface building was constructed.

 Tunnelling was completed in December 1905, after which work continued on the construction of the station buildings and the fitting-out of the tunnels with tracks and signalling equipment.
 As part of the UERL group, the CCE&HR obtained its electricity from the company's Lots Road Power Station, originally built for the electrification of the MDR; the proposed Chalk Farm generating station was not built.
 The final section of the approved route between Charing Cross and the Embankment was not constructed, and the southern terminus on opening was Charing Cross.
 After a period of test running, the railway was ready to open in 1907.